lummy1/GeckoApp/README.md

 #Example Repo
-This is to test  git fuction
+This is to test  git function for coders

+This is a new change to this file